oadeoluwadotun/SQL-Learning-Journey/README.md

 I completed the course on the 26th of July, 2024.
 # Course:
 SQL for Data Analysis
+# Course Curriculum
+## Section 1: Basic SQL
+<br/>SQL basics for working with a single table.
+<br/>Section 2: SQL Joins
+<br/>How to combine data from multiple tables.

 # Learning Platform:
 Udacity
 # Link: